trevnorris/threx/README.md

 `Thread#join()`: Join the thread and cleanup resources.
 Blocking call.

-`Thread#enqueue(obj[, external])`: Pass a native method to be run on the spawned thread.
-This is meant to be used in conjunction with the native API.
+`Thread#enqueue(obj[, data])`: Pass a native method to be run on the spawned thread.
+This is meant to be used in conjunction with the native API. `data` can either be a `v8::External` or a `Buffer`.
+If a `Buffer` is passed then it cannot be a slice, and it will be zero'd out in order to hand control of the memory over to the spawned thread.

 #### C++